shahraj81/aida/tools/scorer/README.md

 # Example submission files and scores

 In order to demonstrate the usage, the scorer comes with example submission files and corresponding scores.

+## Scoring examples for M18

+To be added.

 ## Scoring example ZeroHop responses for M9